By Eugene Gerden

 There also are many commentators pointing to the regulations–new as of December–in which European Union nations have been allowed to harmonize their digital reading VAT rates with print rates, and to drop the VAT imposed on books entirely if desired by national authorities.

-According to earlier statements of Oleg Novikov, head of Eksmo-AST in comments to the news media, canceling any of the existing benefits to the Russian book publishing industry will result in the loss of the small bit of growth seen in recent years, primarily through increased sales of ebooks, paperbacks, and expanded bookstore chain shelf space.
+According to earlier media statements from Oleg Novikov of Eksmo-AST, canceling any of the existing benefits to the Russian book publishing industry will result in the loss of the small bit of growth seen in recent years, primarily through increased sales of ebooks, paperbacks, and expanded bookstore chain shelf space.